craigrouse/tealium-podspecs/README.md

 Tealium podspecs for Cocoapods support

+## Adding owner to be able to push

+$ pod trunk add-owner ARAnalytics kyle@cocoapods.org

 ## Updating Podspecs to Cocoapods
+Run the update script:

+$ ./updateAll.sh

+OR

-Goto specific folder with target podspec to update, then:
+Goto each specific folder with target podspec to update, then:
 $ pod trunk push SPEC_NAME.podspec

 REF: https://guides.cocoapods.org/making/getting-setup-with-trunk.html